zoloz-pte-ltd/zoloz-integration-examples/basic/facecompare-api/README.md

+# ZOLOZ FaceCompare API

-# An example of comparing two faces with ZOLOZ FaceCompare API
+This is an example of comparing two faces with ZOLOZ FaceCompare API

 ## Build
 ### Prequisites